Meet Our Staff

 Michael (say Mish-i-el)

 Michael, the brother of Jose, is our most recent water tech who came on board in January 2019.
 Buen Samaritano interviewed Michael in June 2016.
 When he was told he had the job he asked, "Could you give it to my brother; he has a family?"
 Thus, Jose was interviewed and hired.
-This was one of the most astounding examples of brotherly love that I have witnessed.
+This was one of the most astounding examples of brotherly love that we have witnessed.
 His work reflects the same.

 Fundación “Yo Te Amo”, Colorado